Tyil/website/_posts/2016-10-03-on-systemd.md

 # Systemd
 Systemd once presented itself as being the next generation init system for GNU+Linux.
-The idea of it was looking good.
-Sadly, it quickly became clear that systemd was not trying to bring you just a new, quick init system.
-That was just a part of the plan, an easy target to aim for as the init systems are generally considered to be in a bad state overal.
+When the project started it seemed to be headed in a good direction.

-**DISCLAIMER**: Systemd is a fast moving target to document anything against.
+Unfortunately, it quickly became clear that systemd's goal was not only to bring you a quick, new init system.
+It planned to do so much more.
+This was part of the plan, since init systems were generally considered to be in a bad state overall it was quickly accepted by most mainstream GNU+Linux distributions.
+What was at first only an init system became so much more: systemd-logind was made to manage tty's, systemd-resolvd was added to act as a caching DNS server.
+Even networking was added with systemd-networkd to manage network interfaces.

-This may result in information here to become outdated.
+**DISCLAIMER**: Systemd is a fast moving project, this may result in information here to becoming outdated.
 If you find any information that is no longer correct, please contact me.
 You can find my contact details [on my homepage][tyil].

 ## Technical issues
 ### Security